 We define charged models $\mathfrak{S}^q$ and $\mathfrak{S}^{*,q}$ which parametrize the generalized free fermionic models.
 These models generalize $\mathfrak{S}$ and $\mathfrak{S}^*$, as well as the charged lattice models in \cite{BBBG-Hamiltonian}.
 We show that $\mathfrak{S}^q$ and $\mathfrak{S}^{*,q}$ match Hamiltonian operators.
 More precisely,

-\begin{theorem}[Theorems \ref{charged-Delta-lattice-Hamiltonian}, \ref{charged-Gamma-lattice-Hamiltonian}, and \ref{Partition-Function-is-Supersymmetric-LLT}] \leavevmode \begin{enumerate} \item[(a)] The six-vertex model with charge matches a Hamiltonian operator on $q$-Fock space precisely when its Boltzmann weights satisfy the generalized free fermion condition. \item[(b)] In this case, the partition function is (up to a simple factor) a supersymmetric LLT polynomial. \end{enumerate} \end{theorem} Brubaker, Buciumas, Bump, and Gustafsson showed that their model gives a supersymmetric LLT polynomial; our contribution here is to show that this is true of \emph{all} generalized free fermionic models, and that these are precisely the models associated to Hamiltonians on metaplectic Fock spaces.
+\begin{theorem}[Theorems \ref{charged-Delta-lattice-Hamiltonian}, \ref{charged-Gamma-lattice-Hamiltonian}, and \ref{Partition-Function-is-Supersymmetric-LLT}] \leavevmode \begin{enumerate} \item[(a)] The six-vertex model with charge matches a Hamiltonian operator on $q$-Fock space precisely when its Boltzmann weights satisfy the generalized free fermion condition. \item[(b)] In this case, the partition function is (up to a simple factor) a supersymmetric LLT polynomial.
+All supersymmetric LLT polynomials with nonzero parameters appear as such partition functions. \end{enumerate} \end{theorem} Brubaker, Buciumas, Bump, and Gustafsson showed that their model gives a supersymmetric LLT polynomial; our contribution here is to show that this is true of \emph{all} generalized free fermionic models, and that these are precisely the models associated to Hamiltonians on metaplectic Fock spaces.
 The generalized free fermionic models give us most, although not all, values of supersymmetric LLT polynomials as their partition functions.
 Finally, we use Hamiltonians to prove a Cauchy identity for (skew) supersymmetric LLT polynomials.
 This generalizes results of Lam \cite{Lam-LLT} and Brubaker, Bump, Buciumas, and Gustafsson \cite{BBBG-Hamiltonian}.

 In general, the relationship between Hamiltonian operators and solvability is unclear.
 Both are phenomena involving representations of quantum groups; however, they are different quantum groups!
 The Hamiltonian operator is associated to a quantum affine algebra, while the \emph{$R$-matrix} involved in the solvability of our models arises from a quantum affine \emph{super}algebra.
 Furthermore, the ways that these representations interact with the lattice model are quite different.
 A vector in Fock space in a sense represents all the vertical edges in a single row of the lattice model at once, while the $R$-matrix method gives an intertwiner at each vertex of a pair of quantum group modules (and a module interpretation for the vertical edges in \cite{BBBG-metaplectic-solvability} is not known).